 - Videos of topics in your course, especially those that are particularly exciting or noteworthy.

-- Real-time video interaction through social networking tools like Google Hangouts or Skype.
+- Real-time video interaction through social networking tools like Zoom, Google Hangouts or Skype.

 - Real-time, web-based data.
 In “Student Motivation and Engagement in Online Courses” by Selby Cull, Don Reed, and Karin Kirk for the Carleton College Teaching Geoscience Online webpage, the authors noted tools such as “USGS streamflow network, NOAA offshore buoy measurements and drifter buoys, recent earthquakes or climate data.”